Horux1/Portfolio/README.md

 ## Demo
 ![Demo](https://raw.githubusercontent.com/ivansaul/demos/master/python/personal-portfolio-demo.gif)

-! [## Credits]
+## Credits
-!
-This project is based on [vcard portfolio](vard).
+This project is based on [vcard portfolio](Vcard).
 The main focus of this project is adding new features and make it accessible to everyone.

 ## License